Do all faucet aerators come off?

 Two main types of aeration systems exist — mechanical aeration and diffused aeration.
 Mechanical aeration operates from the surface of a tank or lagoon, whereas diffused aeration typically operates from the bottom.

-See also Is a Roller Better Than a Brush for Painting Walls?
+See also Is an Impact Driver Better Than a Hammer Drill?

 Why do modern taps have aerators?